-Given the complexity of the topic, one clearly needs to be wary about the reliability of results.
+Given the complexity of the topic, one clearly needs to be cautious about the reliability of results.
 To account for this, I took great care to simplify the survey questions as much as possible.
 Hence, the survey is basically comparable to sentiment surveys like the Social Value surveys, which are frequently employed for studies about the demand for redistribution (e.g. Fong, 2001).
 According to the survey institute which conducted the survey, the interest of respondents in the topic was high and the non-response rates was rather low.
-Also, it is reassuring that answers are to a large extent logically consistent.7 An important issue concerns the interpretation of point estimates as the direction of causality of the phenomena I study is not clear.
+Also, it is reassuring that answers are to a large extent logically consistent.7 An important issue is that in many instances reported point estimates establish correlation and no causality, which however is perfectly suitable for the purpose of this study.
 Related to this is the fact that there is a paucity of truly exogenous variables - but this is normal in studies which deal with sentiments issues (e.g. Blinder and Krueger, 2004).
-So, the estimation equations will in many instances establish correlation and no causality, which however is perfectly suitable for the purpose of this study.